 The SIA’s latest video aims to dispel the reported myths around wood burning stoves by tackling three of the major misconceptions that surround them, to help consumers better understand their benefits and make an informed choice.

 Morley Sage, chair of the Stove Industry Alliance, commented: “Many critics of woodburning stoves base their assumptions on data linked to open fires, older stoves and poor-quality wood fuel.
 The SIA would be one of the first organisations to point out that burning wet wood on an open fire, a practice that is still very common today, is one of the least efficient and most highly polluting ways to heat your home.
-By stark contrast, a modern woodburning stoves emits up to 90% less emissions than an open fire and up to 80% less than a stove that is 10 or more years old.”
+By stark contrast, a modern woodburning stoves emits up to 90% less emissions than an open fire and up to 80% less than some very basic older stove models.”

 He added: “SIA members were among the first manufacturers to develop the technology within their appliances to meet the forthcoming Ecodesign Regulations (SIA Ecodesign Ready), and more recently the SIA has initiated and supported the launch of clearSkies, an independent emissions and energy performance certification scheme for solid fuel stoves and fireplaces.
 Appliances certified under clearSkies not only meet the performance levels set out under Ecodesign, but many also go a significant way beyond.
 We would therefore encourage consumers to look for the clearSkies certification mark.